The Best Currency To Use In Curaçao

 Can I pay with Euros in Curaçao?

-In general, the answer is no. A handful of hotels and restaurants accept payment in Euros, but they do not freely circulate like the Antillean Guilder and the US Dollar.
+In general, the answer is no. A handful of hotels and restaurants accept payment in Euros, but they do not freely circulate like the Caribbean Guilder and the US Dollar.
 Visitors traveling from Europe should exchange their euros for Guilders or Dollars if they want to pay with cash.

 Can I pay with Crypto in Curaçao?